nodejs/node/doc/api/tls.md

 * SNI - Allows the use of one TLS server for multiple hostnames with different SSL certificates.

-*Note*: Use of ALPN is recommended over NPN.
+Use of ALPN is recommended over NPN.
 The NPN extension has never been formally defined or documented and generally not recommended for use.

 ### Client-initiated renegotiation attack mitigation